-Fish and Game Code Section 1601 Streambed Alteration Agreement
+Fish and Game Code Section 1601 Streambed Alteration Agreement (SAA)

+Section 1601 of the Fish and Game Code requires a State or local governmental agency or public utility to notify the Department before it begins a construction project that will: 1) divert, obstruct, or change the natural flow or the bed, channel, or bank of any river, stream, or lake; 2) use materials from a streambed; or 3) result in the disposal or deposition of debris, waste, or other material containing crumbled, flaked, or ground pavement where it can pass into any river, stream, or lake.
 The CDFG requires a Streambed Alteration Agreement for actions that would disturb bed and banks of surface streams.
-Because of the chance of a "frac out," this includes streams that are avoided by trenchless construction such as HDD.
+Because of the chance of a "frac out," an SAA may be required even for this includes streams that are avoided by trenchless construction such as HDD.
 A "frac out" is the term for pressurized drilling muds bursting to the surface through surface fractures, with potential adverse impacts to surface resources.